 The low profile, capped turrets provide 48 MOA of windage adjustment and 64 MOA adjustments for the .elevation.
 The knobs have increments of 1/4 MOA per click.

-In an above content you might have found a perfect candidate for your .22-250 rifle and also you have probably concluded that our selection encompassed mid- and high-end glasses that financially more leaning towards the European scopes budget.
+You might have found a perfect candidate for your .22-250 rifle and also you have probably concluded that our selection encompassed mid- and high-end glasses that financially more leaning towards the European scope’s budget.

 When you are in a quest for the best scopes for .22-250, you may find that all modern scopes claim to have industry-leading optical features appropriate for any shooting activity.

-However, in this best varmint scopes for .22-250 review we have clearly divide optics on those purpose-built for stationary shooting and ones more mobile for predators shooting and other types of hunting.
+However, in this article, we have clearly divided optics on those purpose-built for stationary shooting and ones more mobile for predators shooting and other types of hunting.